Qatar plans to buy 118 Leopard tanks from Germany - newspaper

-BERLIN Qatar aims to buy 118 more Leopard tanks from Germany before the soccer World Cup championships in 2022 for several billion euros, a German newspaper reported on Sunday.
+BERLIN Qatar aims to buy 118 more Leopard tanks from Germany before the football World Cup championships in 2022 for several billion euros, a German newspaper reported on Sunday.

 It also plans to buy 16 tank howitzers, Bild am Sonntag reported citing government sources in Qatar.

-The equipment is made by Krauss-Maffei Wegmann and Rheinmetall (RHMG.DE).
+The equipment is made by Krauss-Maffei Wegmann and Rheinmetall.
 Spokesmen were not immediately available for comment in Qatar or at Krauss-Maffei or Rheinmetall.

 Chancellor Angela Merkel's government approved the purchase of 62 Leopard tanks and 24 howitzers in the spring.